Towards R-learner with Continuous Treatments: Continuous-treatment R-learner

 The generalization of the R-loss from the binary treatment to the continuous treatment is natural, which however results in a transition of the identifiability of $\tau(x,t)$.
 Suppose we construct $\hat{\tau}(x,t)$ by directly minimizing the empirical analogy of $L_c(\cdot)$ following \citet{nie2021quasi}.
-Unlike the binary-treatment case, the R-learner for the continuous treatment will have poor estimation performance, due to the non-identifiability of the generalized R-loss.
-To illustrate, we conduct a simple simulation study.
+The R-learner for continuous treatment will have poor estimation performance, due to the non-unique identifiability of the generalized R-loss.
+To illustrate, we conduct a simple simulation study where we use B-splines for the nonparametric approximation of $\hat{\tau}(x,t)$.
+The R-learner approximates $\tau(x,t)$ well when the treatment is binary (Fig.~\ref{fig:example}a) and poorly when the treatment is continuous (Fig.~\ref{fig:example}c).
 The simulation details are deferred to $\mathsection$\ref{sec:simeg}.
-Fig. \ref{fig:example} contrasts the different behaviors of the generalized R-learner in the binary- and continuous-treatment cases.
-Apparently, the R-learner approximates $\tau(x,t)$ well for a binary $T$ (Fig. \ref{fig:example}a) and poorly for a continuous $T$ (Fig. \ref{fig:example}c).